HERE are two pictures from Harvey's Tannery (one

 The picture above shows Joe Pennell

 working on a hide at the tanyard sometime in the 1950s, Andrew believes.
-[Joe

-The second one, taken in 1935,
+The second picture (right), taken in 1935,

 Andrew borrowed from Nantwich man, Robert Farrington, whose father was yard